I have my brain tied behind my back, as always, to make things fair.

 Then he gets nominated, then he gets elected.

-And I remember uh you know, uh after James Jones was appointed to some military position, national security advisor position.
+And I remember after James Jones was appointed to some military position, National Security Advisor position, a bunch of Republicans woke up and praised the trust.

-Well, if you would have told me that Barack Obama would nominate somebody as responsible and blah, blah, blah, blah, and I'm cringing.
+Why, if you would have told me that Barack Obama would nominate somebody as responsible and blah, blah, blah, blah, blah.

 Why are you going out of your way to praise the guy?